1jour1vin

 Food and wine pairings

-Enjoy it with a beautiful plate of pan-fried red mullet fillets, grilled salmon, goat cheese, and a scallop and leek crumble.
+Enjoy it with a generous serving of pan-seared red mullet fillets, grilled salmon, goat cheese, or a scallop and leek crumble…

 Bettane & Desseauve